The neutron-capture and alpha-elements abundance ratios scatter in old stellar populations. Cosmological simulations of the stellar halo: Abundances and scatter in the stellar halo

+The left-hand panel of Fig.~\ref{fig:sr_over_ba_all_and_insitu} shows the [Sr/Ba] abundance ratio for halo stars, as a function of the [Fe/H] abundance.
+Halo stars have diverse [Sr/Ba] ratios, in the range $-0.2$ to $1.3$ dex; stars with [Fe/H]$\gtrsim -2$ have near solar abundances, but low metallicity stars appear both at sub-solar values and at [Sr/Ba]$\sim 0.8$, although at a lower rate.

-The simulation is able to reproduce both the high and low [Sr/Ba] values observed in the Galactic halo, due to the combined pollution of $r-$ and $s-$process elements in fast rotating massive stars, our implementation of the differential enrichment of stars with different masses, and the cosmological evolution.
-However, in the simulation there are no stars with [Sr/Ba]$\lesssim -0.3$, a limit which is determined by the stellar yields adopted (see \citealt{Cescutti13} for a discussion).
+It is worth noting that the simulation predicts a high scatter for [Sr/Ba], due to the combined pollution via r- and s-processes in fast rotating massive stars, our implementation of the differential enrichment of stars with different masses, and the cosmological evolution.